daudsemab/daudsemab/README.md

 I'm Daud Semab 👨‍💻.
 I found my interest in Programming and Computer Science.

-- 🔭 Started projects on Data Science.
+- 🔭 Diving into ocean of Machine Learning and Data Science.

 - ⚡ Fun fact: Love Coding ❤.